-For the second half of our trip to the Canary Islands last spring (oh how much I cherish that trip now), we stayed in Corralejo, a town on the northeast coast of the island Fuerteventura.
+For the second half of our trip to the Canary Islands last spring (oh how much I cherish that trip now), we stayed in Corralejo, a town on the northeast coast of Fuerteventura.
 It is one of the two tourist centres of the island and is known for its sand dunes, beaches and bars.
 This is the closest I’ve been to Africa!
 Of the Canary Islands, Fuerteventura and Lanzarote are the closest to the African continent.
 The desert like landscape and dunes make you feel like you are in the Sahara already.

 You can see the small island Lobos from the coast and the bigger island Lanzarote as well!
-The waters around here are a serene colour – we actually sailed near Lobos during our Dolphin & Whale watching tour from Corralejo.
+The waters around here are a serene colour.
+We actually sailed near Lobos during our Dolphin & Whale watching tour from Corralejo.

 We had the chance to watch some coastal birds too.
 These Sanderlings (Calidris alba) were on the beach often, foraging by the shore.
 I spent a nice afternoon photographing them – enjoy these images!

 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain

 We booked a one bedroom apartment at Punta Elena [Apartamentos Punta Elena Beach] It was the standard room with a sea view which was worth it, as you can see.
 There was also a kitchen to cook our own meals.
 The apartment had pretty basic interiors and facilities but it was spacious and the bedroom was cosy.
 We spent most of our time outside on the balcony or by the poolside and beach anyway.
 This place was definitely good beyond my expectations!